neldridge/booksing/README.md

 # booksing
-A tool to browse epubs and convert them to mobi ebooks using kindlegen.
+A tool to browse epubs.

 Heavily inspired by https://github.com/geek1011/BookBrowser/